Every airline has its own set of restrictions regarding checked and carry-on baggage depending on travel class and destination.

 As to damages to baggage caused intentionally (lock break or theft), airlines will compensate for the lost or damaged belongings in accordance with general practices.

-As soon as you determine at the airport that your baggage has been lost, please contact the airport Lost and Found Service to file a lost baggage claim.
+As soon as you find out that your baggage has been lost, please contact the Lost and Found Service at the airport to file a lost baggage claim.

 This claim will contain a 5-letter code (airport code and airline code) and five digits, e.g. LONBA12345.
 You can use this code for online baggage tracing at www.worldtracer.aero.

-Under the Montreal Convention, the maximum liability of airlines for lost baggage is limited to a fixed amount of 1,131 SDR (Special Drawing Rights) per passenger.
+Under the Montreal Convention, the maximum airline liability for lost baggage is limited to a fixed amount of 1,131 SDR (Special Drawing Rights) per passenger.

 Any delayed baggage is considered lost if the carrier admits it has been lost or if the delayed baggage is not delivered within 21 days.